sangwlee/GimmeABrick/README.md

 GimmeABrick is inspired by a well-known classical game, Brick Breaker.
 To it, following spin-off has been applied:

-1. There is not paddle, once the ball(s) hits bottom, it is caught.
+1. There is no paddle, once the balls hit bottom, they are caught.
-2. Caught ball(s) can be aimed and released towards the player's choice of direction.
+2. Caught balls can be aimed and released towards the player's choice of direction.
-3. New ball is gained every five rounds.
+3. A new ball is gained every five rounds.

 ### Notable Implementations